 Google Public DNS provides two distinct DoH APIs at these endpoints:

-command line examples for using both APIs as well as details of TLS and other
+curl command line examples for using both APIs as well as details of

 Google Public DNS does not support insecure